MultiSafepay/docs/content/payments/methods/banks/cbc-kbc/product-rules.md

 - MultiSafepay doesn’t automatically receive the IBAN when a transaction is completed, but we import our bank statements daily.
 All incoming payments are then completed.
 You can process refunds after 1 business day.

 - You can refund more than the original transaction value.
-See [Processing refunds](/tools/multisafepay-control/processing-refunds/).
+See [Refunds](/payments/refunds/).

 - There is no time limit on refunding successful transactions, so long as the receiving bank can process the refund.